cpuyyp/style-models/code/PASTEL/README.md

 Given **ONE** dataset where each sentence is associated with multiple labels.
 Some (over 80%) of the labels are missing.
 How to use this dataset to train a model that has good performance on all tasks?

 ## Dataset
 PASTEL is a dataset that are fully annotated with country, gender, education, tod, ethnic, politics, and age.
+It's already be divided train, valid, and test.

-To mimic the situation, I randomly masked out 80% of the labels.
+To mimic the situation of missing most of the labels, I randomly masked out 80% of the labels in the train set.

 ## Proxy labeling method
 A straight forward way to deal with the missing labels is to use another well-trained classifier to label those unlabeled sentences.
 This method is called proxy labels.